 Causing the death of another person, whether you intended to or not, can result in serious criminal charges.
 If you have been charged with involuntary manslaughter in Los Angeles it is important to speak with a criminal defense lawyer as soon as you can.
 At The Rodriguez Law Group, our attorneys understand that a criminal conviction would be devastating for your future.

 When you hire us to represent you, we will aggressively defend you against any allegations of criminal conduct and fight to secure the best possible outcome in your case.
-Call us today to schedule a free consultation and learn more.
+Contact our law office today at (213) 995-6767 to schedule a free consultation and learn more.